PhilippeMarcMeyer/simpleTable/README.md

-# simpleGrid
+# simpleTable

-Here is a simpleGrid system with typed columns, scrollable, sortable, with a modal to enter or modify data.
+Here is a simple Table system with typed columns, scrollable, sortable, with a modal to enter or modify data.

-Work in progress !
+06/13/2019 : Renamed to simpleTable

 03/28/2017 : Added return false to my onclick events in the modal
              Make your own validation test for the modal with modalValidation()